alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/README.md

 ## Core Rule

 No official confirmation record = no confirmed anchor.

+No controlled project URL = no confirmed anchor.

 A project is foundationally anchored only when the match exists.